 One of our growth strategies is to expand into new geographies.
-For instance, in Fiscal 2017, the Company was awarded projects in Bangalore, Karnataka and Churu, Rajasthan.
-Further, the Company has also bid for projects in Kochi, Kerala and Hyderabad, Telangana, recently.
+For instance, in Fiscal 2017, the Company was awarded projects in Bangalore, Karnataka, in Churu, Rajasthan and in Udaipur, Rajasthan.
+Further, the

+Company has also bid for projects in Kochi, Kerala, Hyderabad, Telangana and in Udaipur, Rajasthan, recently.
 Such expansion into new geographic regions within India will subject us to various challenges, including those relating to our lack of familiarity with the social, political, economic and cultural conditions of these new regions, language barriers, difficulties in staffing and managing such operations and the lack of brand recognition and reputation in such regions.